SpdPnd98/aoc2023/README.md

 ## Day 4: Lottery
 - Learnt `HashSet`
 - Installed Rust plugin in VSC to ease my way into Rust a bit more (The Hints were very helpful!)

+## Day 5: Seed location
+- Operate with ranges
+- Used `HashMap` more extensively

+## Day 6: Boat racing
+- Honestly this day was p chill :)

+## Day 7: Card game

+## Day 8: Ghost planes
+- Least Common Multiple vs best solution of Chinese Remainder Theorem

+## Day 9: Pyramid
+- Derivative and reversing in code

+## Day 10: Pipes
+- A lot of parsing
+- Learnt winding number and the odd-and-even rule

+## Day 11: Universe
+- Used `PriorityQueue` from `crates`